A Comparison of Categories of Nori Motivic Sheaves: Recollections on perverse Nori motives

 Unfortunately, at this stage we are not able to prove the analogue of Lemma~\ref{lem:Locgeo_X'/X}(2), since it is not clear from the definition that the étale prestack $X \mapsto \Locgeoemb{\sigma}^{\rm{N}}(X)$ is in fact a stack.

-\begin{proof}[Proof of Proposition~\ref{prop:LocgeoNori_stable_ext}] Of course, we may assume $X$ non-empty.
+\begin{proof}[Proof of Proposition~\ref{prop:LocgeoNori_stable_ext}] The fundamental case is when $X$ is connected and admits a $k$-rational point (which implies, in particular, that it is geometrically connected over $k$): in this case, the result is established in~\cite[Thm.~7.7(1)]{Jacobsen}.
+In order to conclude, we reduce the case of a general (non-empty) $k$-variety $X$ to the above fundamental case.

 Up to considering each connected component of $X$ separately, we may assume $X$ connected.
 First, we reduce to the case when $X$ is geometrically connected over $k$.
-To this end, let $k(X)$ denote the function field of $X$, and let $k'$ be the algebraic closure of $k$ inside $k(X)$.
+To this end, let $k(X)$ denote the function field of $X$, and let $k'$ be the algebraic closure of $k$ inside $k(X)$: it is a finite extension of $k$.
 Note that, since $X$ is normal (being smooth over $k$), all elements of $k'$ are regular functions on $X$.
 By construction, the connected components of the smooth $k'$-variety $X' := X \times_k k'$ are geometrically connected over $k'$.
-Hence, up to replacing the $k'$-variety $X$ by the $k$-variety $X'$ (using Lemma~\ref{lem:LocgeoNori_X'/X}) and the latter by its single connected components, we may assume $X$ geometrically connected over $k$.
+Applying Lemma~\ref{lem:LocgeoNori_X'/X}, we are allowed to replace the $k'$-variety $X$ by the $k$-variety $X'$.
+Replacing the latter by its single connected components, we may assume $X$ geometrically connected over $k$.

 Next, we further reduce to the case when the geometrically connected $k$-variety $X$ admits a $k$-rational point.
 To this end, fix a closed point $x \in X(\bar{k})$, and let $k'/k$ be a finite extension such that $x \in X(k')$.
 Note that the $k'$-variety $X' := X \times_k k'$ is geometrically connected over $k'$ and has a canonical $k'$-rational point $x' \in X'(k')$ lying over $x$.
-Up to replacing $X$ by $X'$ (using again Lemma~\ref{lem:LocgeoNori_X'/X}), we may assume that $X$ has already a $k$-rational point.
+Applying Lemma~\ref{lem:LocgeoNori_X'/X}, we are allowed to replace the $k$-variety $X$ by the $k'$-variety $X'$.
+This concludes the reduction. \end{proof}